The dhow safaris at Ibo allow you to explore the far reaches of the stunning Quirimbas Archipelago.

 Drinks included: Drinks are not included here; they are paid for as extras.

-Honeymoons: Those looking for a unique honeymoon can opt for a private dhow safari for 2, island hopping and camping in remote and romantic destinations with no one else around apart from your crew there to spoil you.
-Then combine this with a stay at the very comfortable Ibo Island Lodge who can arrange private dinners, honeymoon picnics and romantic excursions to the sandbank.See more ideas for Honeymoons in Mozambique
+Honeymoons: Those looking for a unique honeymoon to Mozambique can do a private dhow safari for 2, island hopping and camping in remote and romantic destinations with just your crew there to spoil you.
+Combine this with a stay at the very luxurious Ibo Island Lodge for an idyllic honeymoon.See more ideas for Honeymoons in Mozambique

 Diving & snorkelling: Northern Mozambique has areas of pristine corals – and good snorkelling is possible from several hot spots on the safari.
 The diving in this area can also be very good, although there isn't currently any commercial diving operation here.
 Watch this space ...See more ideas for Diving & snorkelling in Mozambique